 - Not be a current member of the Reserve Officer Training Corps (ROTC).
 Applicants are not eligible if their only service has been attendance at a service academy.
 Time served attending military schools or for Initial Active Duty for Training, in the Delayed Entry Program, National Guard, Reserve or any other time that was not federal active duty is not considered equal to federal active duty service.
 Drill time (weekend and summer drills) by Guard members and Reservists is not equivalent to federal active duty service.

 - Not be indefault on any student loan, nor owe a refund on any state or federal grant.
 If you are in default, you may re-establish your eligibility.

 In order to receive benefits, qualified applicants must be enrolled at an Illinois public 2- or 4-year college and maintain the minimum grade point average (GPA) required by that college.

-* If you receive benefits from the IVG Program while serving federal active duty service, upon discharge you will be required to verify that your service has been characterized as honorable.
+* If you receive benefits from the IVG Program while serving federal active duty service, upon discharge you will be required to verify that your most recent service has been characterized as honorable.